sreeramavipparti/Login/Notes.md

   	* $	mod_wsgi-express module_config
   Add the LoadModule entry to the apache2.conf file from the above command, at the end.
 Do not add the python home entry.
 We already did that in the 'api.conf' file

 2. Check for the appropriate .conf files in the /etc/apache2/sites-enabled directory.
 Check for corresponding entries in /etc/hosts file.
-I suggest to use different .conf files for backend api and frontend ui with appropriate virtual host configurations.
-Although these can be clubbed into single .conf file, with care.
-Using single .conf file may lead to longterm maintenance problems.
+These can be clubbed into single .conf file, with care.
+Using single .conf file may lead to longterm maintenance problems, if not configured properly.
+3. I suggest to use a common login.conf file for backend api and frontend ui.

-3. Restart the apache2 server:
+4. Restart the apache2 server:
    $ sudo systemctl restart apache2.service

 #### AWS configuration for development